krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 To implement a queue, we need a data structure that allows adding elements at one end and removing them at the other.
 Both linked lists and arrays meet this requirement.

-### 1. &nbsp; Implementation Based on Linked List
+### 1. &nbsp; Implementation Based on a Linked List

-As shown in the Figure 5-5 , we can consider the "head node" and "tail node" of a linked list as the "head" and "tail" of the queue, respectively.
-We restrict the operations so that nodes can only be added at the tail and removed at the head.
+As shown in the Figure 5-5 , we can consider the "head node" and "tail node" of a linked list as the "front" and "rear" of the queue, respectively.
+It is stipulated that nodes can only be added at the rear and removed at the front.

 === "LinkedListQueue"
     ![Implementing Queue with Linked List for Enqueue and Dequeue Operations](queue.assets/linkedlist_queue_step1.png){ class="animation-figure" }